 - Where to find more shoes to sell

-Those that sell the best aren’t the killer 18” platform heels that you would expect or even collector-item sneakers worn by a famous sports star.
-Rather (and this is how we know used shoes are the new crypto-currency for ordinary people like you and me), the most consistent sellers are practical shoes.
-Yes, the type that is worn in their thousands on trains and planes, and in similar thousands, discarded as having no real value after the fact.
+Contrary to what you might think, the bestsellers aren’t the killer 18” platform heels or collector-item sneakers worn by celebrities.
+Rather – and this is how we know used shoes are the new crypto-currency for ordinary people like you and me – the most consistent sellers are practical shoes.
+Yes, the type worn in their thousands on trains and planes.
+And in similar thousands, discarded as having no real value after the fact.

-Now, a little older and with age comes – all too often – foot problems.
-So the demand for comfortable shoes keeps climbing.
+Baby Boomers are now a little older.
+With age come – all too often – foot problems.
+Consequently, the demand for comfortable shoes keeps climbing.
 As does their price.
-Herein lies the opportunity as not every Boomer has an old-school hard-currency pension paying out, and they are prepared to take a second look at shoes with a little tread.
+Herein lies the opportunity as not every Boomer has an old-school, hard-currency pension paying out.
+They’re prepared to take a second look at shoes with a little tread.

-If the shoe looks relatively comfortable, it’s going to sell.
-So brands like Aetrex, Alegria, Aravon, Dr. Comfort, Drew, Finn Comfort, Rockport, SAS Tripad Sandals, Vionic are suggested by United States-based eBay resellers as those to consider pricing a bit higher than you would otherwise have been tempted to.
+If the shoe looks relatively comfortable, it’ll sell.
+The US-based eBay resellers suggest brands like Aetrex, Alegria, Aravon, Dr. Comfort, Drew, Finn Comfort, Rockport, SAS Tripad Sandals, Vionic as those to consider pricing a bit higher than you would otherwise have been tempted to.

-If you’re prepared to do your research you can walk the extra mile to charity shops, bazaars and second hand markets, and buy in bulk knowing that you will be able to flip your bag of booties on eBay – or Gumtree for that matter.
+If you’re prepared to do your research, you can walk the extra mile to charity shops, bazaars and second hand markets.
+Buy in bulk.
+You can flip your bag of booties on eBay or Gumtree.

-Keyword baiting – make sure your product description matches the most popular search phrases (eBay is especially useful for this).
+Keyword baiting – make sure your product description matches the most popular search phrases (eBay is particularly useful for this).

-Include lots of pictures – Why not?
-Show the shoes in as favourable a light as possible, and remember, make sure any defects in the product are featured in the shot so that the buyer has no cause to complain.
-Remember that eBay has lots of rules for selling (here they are).
+Include lots of pictures – Show the shoes in as favourable a light as possible and include photos of any defects so that the buyer has no cause to complain.
+Make sure you check eBay’s rules for selling as there’s a few (here they are).

-Sell near and far – Make sure your settings include the US market.
-Don’t be grumpy – remember those return customers are very important to ensure a consistent demand (if you’re going to take this seriously), so be polite, and use a friendly tone.
+Sell near and far – Include the US in your market settings – but set the postage at a reasonable rate for international shipping (or you could end up out of pocket).
+Remember that return customers are very important to ensure a consistent demand if you’re going to take this seriously.
+Be polite and use a friendly tone.

 This is where the rubber meets the road, and you’ll either auction the shoes or list them at a fixed price.
-If you fancy your chances of starting a bidding frenzy then go with the auction.
-Obviously.
-And, while you’re at it, pay the fee to set a reserve price, so that you at least have control over the price you will receive for the item.
-If you are not feeling as confident, then specify the selling price.
-It is really important you do some market research before the time so that you can maximise your profit.
+If you fancy your chances of starting a bidding frenzy, go with the auction.
+And, while you’re at it, pay the fee to set a reserve price, so that you at least have control over the price you’ll receive for the item.
+If you’re not feeling confident, specify the selling price.
+Definitely do some market research beforehand so that you can maximise your profit.

 Quick steps to research your right price: